liammclennan/withouttheloop/contents/articles/2016-07-04-blackstar-ssl/index.md

 ![Certificate error](chromeerror.png)

 For testing purposes you can accept the error and proceed to access Blackstar CMS via an encrypted connection.
-For production use Let's Encrypt or a Certificate Authority to obtain a trusted certificate.
+For production, use Let's Encrypt or a Certificate Authority to obtain a trusted certificate.